greenmug-md/NewsPressPlay/README.md

 <img width="800" alt="Screenshot 2021-08-23 at 12 53 50 PM" src="https://user-images.githubusercontent.com/34758872/130407041-0ff4e7fd-33f2-40aa-a448-e231b71689dc.png">

-Partner ID and Api Key from Edge Net provided for App.
+Partner ID and Api Key from Edge Net provided for App in Constants class.
 You can use the same to run the app.

 Open android Studio, Build and Run on Android Device , Android Device should be Wifi or Network Enabled.